qrqiuren/site-myhdl-dev/about.md

 Website development
 ===================

-This website is collaboratively by the MyHDL development community.
+This website is developed collaboratively by the MyHDL development community.

 It is developed using the [urubu] software, in a